Stewards Magazine Fall 2020

 Food Sustainability and Changing Tastes

-SEAS alumnus Arlin Wasserman (MS ’90, MPH ’91) advises big-name clients on changes in the food industry as the founder of Changing Tastes, a strategy, culinary, and sustainability consultancy.
+SEAS graduate Arlin Wasserman (MS ’90, MPH ’91) makes it his business to study and understand changes in the food industry, given his role as the founder and partner of Changing Tastes, “a strategy, culinary, and sustainability consultancy creating successful ventures and meaningful change in the food sector.”

 Making it Their Business